edgul/FileViewer/README.txt

 Known Issues:
 -------------

-Removing file will redraw all rows
+A bit slow when adding/removing files:
-Added file will redraw all rows
+* Removing file will redraw all rows

-Large number of files untested
+* Added file will redraw all rows

 Add support for Mac